deeplearning4j/deeplearning4j/iris-flower-dataset-tutorial.md

 		MultiLayerConfiguration conf = new NeuralNetConfiguration.Builder()

-**Line 2** runs a Builder pattern, useful for many-parameter objects, on a NeuralNetConfiguration (which can used to create a single layer if need be).
+^ This line runs a Builder pattern, useful for many-parameter objects, on a NeuralNetConfiguration (which can used to create a single layer if need be).

 The neural net config's parameters are then assigned to an instance of the MultiLayerConfiguration object.
 It's useful here to disambiguate the term parameter.